ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/migrating/migrate-from-12-to-13.md

     .RegisterDbContext<DbContext>(DbContextKind.Synchronized)
 ```

-> Note: Only add this, if your application requires it.
+> Note: Only add this if your application requires it.
 You're better off with the new default otherwise.

 ## DataLoaderAttribute